scottzach1/Project-Beans/project_requirement/project-requirement.md

 One of the main requirements is to store sensor data.
 This must be done at a fast enough rate.
 Not all of the sensors have the same polling speed so the complete state of the rocket (as seen through the sensors), can only be updated at the rate of the slowest sensor.

 Terrain, distance and weather conditions will affect the strength and reliability of the broadcast data to the base-station.
 This will limit the range and conditions in which the rocket can operate in.
-The rocket should only be operated in line of sight of the base station to ensure a reliable connection.
+The rocket should only be operated granted line of sight to the base station to ensure a reliable connection.

-GPS data is also extremely likely to become inaccessible during launch, so we cannot rely on this at any point when the rocket is in flight.
+GPS data is also likely to become inaccessible during flight.
+This means that there should be no in flight dependencies placed on this data.

 **Conditions**

-The rocket is not designed to be waterproof, neither is the control system designed to handle interaction with rain and high wind.
+The rocket is not designed to be waterproof, neither is the control system designed to handle interaction with rain and high wind speed.
 Therefore, for protection of the onboard electronics, the rocket should be launched only on clear days with a wind speed less than 10 knots.

 **Launch sites**

-Due to the dangerous nature of a rocket, places where the rocket can be tested is limited.
+Due to the dangerous nature of a rocket, locations where the rocket can be tested is limited.
 Open spaces with high visibility and with no people within a safe distance are the required constraints.